victorteokw/react-use-path/README.md

 react-use-path
 ==============

-The tiniest react router with functional programming.
+The tiniest react router implemented with hooks.

 ## Usage